 During the preparatory phase, the applicant has a short preliminary interview mainly on the identity, the journey to Switzerland and summarily the reasons for seeking asylum.
-If the SEM intends to take a Dublin transfer decision (inadmissibility decision), the applicant is granted the right to be heard at the end of the personal interview, 149 but he or she does not undergo a second interview regarding the grounds for asylum.
+If the SEM intends to take a Dublin transfer decision (inadmissibility decision), the applicant is granted the right to be heard at the end of the personal interview, 151 but he or she does not undergo a second interview regarding the grounds for asylum.
 The omission of the second interview in cases of Dublin and other inadmissibility decisions constitutes the fundamental difference between the personal interview within the Dublin procedure and the personal interviews within the regular asylum procedure where the application is examined in substance (see section on Regular Procedure: Personal Interview).

-Indicators: Dublin ☐ Same as regular 1.
-Does the law provide for an appeal against the c decision in the Dublin լ ⊠ Yes orocedure? □ No If yes, is itIf yes, is it suspensive ⊠ Judicial ☐ Yes ☐ Administrative ☐ No
+ors: Dublin: App e as regular proce 1.
+Does t he law provide for an appeal a gainst the decision n in the Dublir n procedure?
+If yes, is it If yes, is it suspensive ☐ Administrative ☐ No

 In case of a Dublin transfer decision (inadmissibility decision), an appeal can be submitted - as in all the other cases - to the Federal Administrative Court (TAF).
-The time limit to lodge an appeal against a Dublin transfer decision is 5 working days.150
+The time limit to lodge an appeal against a Dublin transfer decision is 5 working days.152